 Allocation of the Income of the REMIC to the REMIC Residual Certificates.
 The REMIC itself will not be subject to federal income tax, except as described below with respect to "prohibited transactions" and certain other transactions.
 See "-e.
 Prohibited Transactions and Other Taxes" below.
 Instead, each original holder of a REMIC Residual Certificate is required to report its share of the taxable income, or subject to the limitations described below, the net loss, of the REMIC for each day during the taxable year on which such holder owns any REMIC Residual Certificates.
 Such income or loss is treated as ordinary income or loss.
-The taxable income or loss of the REMIC for each day will be determined by allocating the taxable income or loss of the REMIC for each day will be based on the proportion of the outstanding REMIC Residual Certificates that such holder owns on that day.
+The taxable income or loss of the REMIC for each day will be determined by allocating the taxable income or loss of the REMIC for each calendar quarter ratably to each day in the quarter.
+Such holder's share of the taxable income or loss of the REMIC for each day will be based on the proportion of the outstanding REMIC Residual Certificates that such holder owns on that day.
 The taxable income or loss of the REMIC will be determined under an accrual method and will be includible by the holder of a REMIC Residual Certificate without regard to the timing or amounts of cash distributions made to such holder by the REMIC.
 Ordinary income derived from REMIC Residual Certificates will be characterized as "portfolio income" for purposes of determining limitations on the deductibility by certain taxpayers of "passive losses."